scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     ``callback`` is a function that will be called with the response of this request (once its downloaded) as its first parameter

-    ``context`` can be a dict which will be accesible in the callback function in ``response.request.context`` in the callback function
+    ``context`` can be a dict which will be accessible in the callback function in ``response.request.context`` in the callback function

     ``method`` is a string with the HTTP method of this request